 - A focus on policies, politics and governance at an international, national and local level.

 - Education which has a direct link to contemporary issues.
 Students are trained to contribute to the governance of migration and diversity.

 - Top level education.
 The Public Administration programme at Erasmus University is ranked number 4 in the Shanghai Ranking 2022.

 All students participate in the general part of the master programme which constitutes 50% (30 ECTS) of the courses.
 The other 50% entails a track-specific programme.

-After completing the master specialisation, you will obtain a diploma from the discipline and master programme you are enrolled in (Sociology, Public Administration, History or Development Studies), with ‘Governance of Migration of Diversity’ as your specialisation.
+After completing the master, you will obtain a diploma from the discipline and master track you are enrolled in (Sociology, Public Administration, History, Law or Development Studies), with ‘Governance of Migration of Diversity’ as your specialisation.
 For information on the specific tracks, such as admission criteria, please consult the track-websites.

 After the completion of this specialisation you will be able to identify and analyse social issues related to migration and diversity.
 Furthermore, you are able to provide advice on these problems.

 - Develop a multidisciplinary understanding of migration and diversity from various perspectives, including history, law, development studies, sociology, public administration and urbanism.